scalatra/scalatra-website/getting-started/installation.md

 </div>

 Getting started with a new web framework can be a bit scary.
-Luckily, Scalatra is actually quite easy to install, as it has relatively few dependencies.
+Luckily, Scalatra is easy to install, as it has relatively few dependencies.

 ## 1. Install a JDK